varigence/docs/bimlflex/concepts/load-parameters.md

 #### DataTypeOverride Details

 `[DataTypeOverride]` is not a column that is populated by default and is only required in limited edge case scenarios.
-This column should be ignored unless you are experiencing errors during processing as a result of one of the below scenarios.
+This column should be ignored unless you are experiencing issues with the **Parameter** updating as a result of one of the below scenarios.

 ##### Usage Scenario for DataTypeOverride

 Currently the only know edge case happens when a loading an `int` or `decimal` value.
+The **Parameter** will fail to update in the `[bfx].[ConfigVariable]` if all the below are true:

 * Parameter is an `int` or `decimal` datatype
 * Parameter already has an entry in `[bfx].[ConfigVariable]`